steveshogren/hugo-blog/content/page/training.md

     * [Kata Catalog](http://codingdojo.org/cgi-bin/index.pl?KataCatalogue)

     You can Google around for how to get started with unit tests in your chosen language.
-We've also provided a few basic "starter" languages
+We've also provided a basic way to run tests for Jav

 * Step 2 - Basic Semantics